brandonvengstrom/personal_portfolio/README.md

 ## About

-As a passionate data enthusiast who thrives on turning chaos into order.
-My journey in data science and analytics has been shaped by my professional experience in supply chain planning, operations, and my own personal projects in sports analytics.
-From navigating complex supply and demand dynamics to leveraging SQL, Python, Excel, and Power BI, I specialize in designing streamlined data systems and automating insightful reports.
-I excel in delivering clear, actionable insights through Sales and Operations Planning (S&OP) reports, enabling strategic decisions, and fostering continuous improvement.
-I'm dedicated to bringing clarity and efficiency to business operations through integrated, data-driven strategies.
+Hello!
+I'm a data enthusiast with a passion for transforming complex data into clear, actionable insights.
+My journey in data science, engineering, and analytics spans supply chain, operations, and sports analytics.
+With skills in SQL, Python, Excel, and Power BI, I specialize in developing efficient data systems and automating reports that provide valuable insights.

+I thrive on making data-driven strategies that bring clarity and efficiency to business operations.
+Whether it's optimizing processes, supporting strategic decisions, or driving continuous improvement, I'm dedicated to using data to make a meaningful impact.

 This Repository is used to showcase some of my projects